Views from the House of Dying Crane

 "You do not sound as though you want that..." she said softly. "in fact, you sound as though you would rather eat glass than have me in your bed at this moment..."

 She may as well have stabbed me with a piece of that glass.
 I sat up and wrapped my arms around my knees.
 I tried to look at her and say what I was feeling but instead, I cried.
 Eventually, I managed to explain how afraid I was of how she made me feel.
-That I felt confused about strongly I had come to feel about her and that I worried about why she wanted me when she could have anyone.
+That I felt confused about what there was between us and how quickly we had gone from meeting to ... whatever this... was...
+I blurted out that she could have anyone in any of the Nine Kingdoms and I so badly wanted to be more than a plaything to her ...
+I hesitated then; afraid that I had said far too much and I felt my stomach churning with anxiety about what she might say.

 Year of the Boar, Thirteenth Month, Day 14.